Blendify/blender-manual/trunk/blender_docs/manual/files/data_blocks.rst

 it will eventually be deleted by Blender as described above (unless it is a protected one).

 Deleting a data-block directly erases it from the blend-file, automatically unlinking it from all of its users.
-This can be achieved by Shift-clicking on the "X" icon next to its name.
+This can be achieved by :kbd:`Shift-LMB` on the "X" icon next to its name.

 .. warning::

    Deleting some data-blocks can lead to deletion of some of its users, which would become invalid without it.
    The main example is that object-data deletion (like mesh, curve, camera...) will also delete all objects using it.

-Those two operations are also available in the contextual menu when right-clicking on a data-block in the *Outliner*.
+Those two operations are also available in the contextual menu when :kbd:`RMB`-clicking on a data-block in the *Outliner*.

 .. _data-system-datablock-types: